anandubabu-kr/fbcs-architecture/README.md

 \*_This architecture is still in evolution to support implementations of full backend apis.
 Currently it is focused on building and consuming gateways alone._

+# Prerequisites

+1. Knowledge in ReactJS and NextJS.
+2. Build application with intense api interactions.
+3. Basic understanding of Component Based Architecture and Modular architecture.

 # Folder structure goals

-This folder structure is developed based on separation of responsibilities Each folder shares a single responsibility.
+This folder structure is developed based on separation of responsibilities.

+Since we are using a component library such as antd/material-ui for the ui components, it could act as shared-ui as well as at some degree widgets.
+Each folder shares a single **responsibility**.
 The application will be located in the `src/` directory so that we can separate the testing related directory from the project structure.

+Outside of this `src` there can be framework(next-js)/library(react) specific configuration files and test directories.

+\*_For a mono repo the approach could be much different._

 ## 1. `page/`